 Not only was I dealing with unfortunate physical manifestations of attraction at all the wrong times (as most teen males do), mine were coming to life due to my puppy love for half the guys in high school.
 I'd rather eat my dissected frog in biology class than admit I wanted to kiss Darrell, Seth, Michael and Cory.

 Instead, I tucked my desires, along with everything else, back into my Fruit of the Looms, fully believing no other gay kids existed in my isolated, faith-based boarding high school.
-I was convinced I was, beyond a shadow of a doubt, the only guy of 200 on campus that was constantly assaulted by "Woof, woof, he's hot" thoughts.
+I was convinced I was, beyond a shadow of a doubt, the only guy of 200 on campus that was constantly assaulted by Woof, woof, he's hot thoughts.

 All the other guys were desperately trying to get to third base with the girls.
 I, on the other hand, fantasized that they were making out with me, wrapping themselves around my chest, and well, beyond that I wasn't quite sure what to expect.
-What I knew was that the sight boy next-door smiles made me weak in the knees.
+What I knew was that the sight of boy next door smiles made me weak in the knees.
 I did nothing further to sort out what was happening to me, except wage a solo battle with the demons in my head.
 I definitely didn't explore the possibility of finding other gay kids in my area.

 Feet glued to the ground, they're immobilized by any truth to the possibility that there are other gay kids like them.
 Feeling hopeless and helpless, they charge full-tilt toward the wicked idea that "I'm not good enough."
 Left to its own accord, this thinking will take up permanent residence in their brains.
-Thankfully, you, their parent, teacher, brother, sister, grandparent can be a support system, guiding them to the (very true) belief that gay kids rock.
+Thankfully you, their parent — and their teacher, brother, sister, grandparent — can be a support system, guiding them to the (very true) belief that gay kids rock.

 Even the biggest supporters of gay kids learned to clean up their own diarrhea of the mouth.
 A simple, "That looks a little girly", or an unintentional, "Stop being such a cry baby", devastate and cause gay kids to clam up.
 Thinking before we speak in the presence of gay kids, or kids you suspect might be gay, is a subtle nudge that shows you are a safe confidant.

 Instead of carrying a load of "are they, or aren't they" on your shoulder, instead create a safe space where your actions and words show gay kids that no assumptions are being made.
 Show them that one of the greatest gifts we can give each other is to not assume.
 When gay kids are ready to share, they will, especially if they feel safe speaking to you.

-To empathize with gay kids, don't say you understand because you don't.
+To empathize with gay kids, don't say you understand (because you don't).
 Instead, become their ally and let them know you've experienced similar feelings of confusion in different ways in your own life.
 Meeting them on the empathetic playing field makes it easier to validate their feelings.
 You don't have to be gay or lesbian yourself to share the moments when you finally understood that it was normal to feel what you were feeling.
 Finally, reassure them that you care, you love them, and you'll do everything in your power help them in their struggle.

 Gay kids may not yet be capable of explaining who they are and why they feel the way they do.
-As adults, we need to proudly own the responsibility for guiding kids, gay kids included, toward their authentic selves.
+As adults, we need to proudly own the responsibility for guiding kids — gay kids included — toward their authentic selves.
 In return, we become our authentic selves, making the world a better place for everyone.